BabylonJS/OldDocumentationSite/content/overviews/Standard/Gui.md

 To set value as pixel, use this construct: `control.left = "50px"` To set value as percentage, use this construct: `control.left = "50%"`

-You can also not define the unit (In this cade the default unit will be used): `control.width = 50` (which is equivalent to `control.width = "50%"`)
+You can also not define the unit (In this case the default unit will be used): `control.width = 50` (which is equivalent to `control.width = "50%"`)

-Here is an example of how to use positions and sizes: http://babylonjs-playground.com/#XCPP9Y#14
+Here is an example of how to use positions and sizes: http://www.babylonjs-playground.com/#XCPP9Y#14

 ### Tracking positions
 All controls can be moved to track position of a mesh.
 To do this, just call `control.linkWithMesh(mesh)`.
 You can then offset the position with `control.linkOffsetX` and `control.linkOffsetY`.

-Here is an example of a trackable label: http://babylonjs-playground.com/#XCPP9Y#16
+Here is an example of a trackable label: http://www.babylonjs-playground.com/#XCPP9Y#16

 Please note that controls that want to track position of a mesh must be at root level (at AdvancedDynamicTexture level).

 For Line control, you can also attach the second point to a control with `line.connectedControl = control`.
 In this case the `x2` and `y2` properties are used to offset the second point from the connected control.

-With these 2 options, you can create a complete trackable label: http://babylonjs-playground.com/#XCPP9Y#20
+With these 2 options, you can create a complete trackable label: http://www.babylonjs-playground.com/#XCPP9Y#20

+### Adaptive scaling
+You can decide to define your UI with a fixed resolution.
+To define this resolution, just set `myAdvancedDynamicTexture.idealWidth = 600` **or** `myAdvancedDynamicTexture.idealHeight = 400`.

+If both are set, the idealWidth will be used.

+When ideal resolution is set, all values expressed **in pixels** are considered relatively to this resolution and scaled accordingly to match the current resolution.

+Here is an example of how to use horizontal adaptive scaling: http://www.babylonjs-playground.com/#XCPP9Y#39

 ### Rotation and Scaling